 As part of our role monitoring qualifications we produce annual reports on validated training programmes for youth workers.
 As well as ensuring students receive a good standard of learning, the reports create a picture of the developing workforce and highlights shifts and changes in trends.
-Read the NYA annual monitoring report 2018/19 by downloading the PDF below:
+Read the NYA annual monitoring report 2019/20 by downloading the PDF and infographic below:

 Professional validation of Higher Education programmes

 In order for Higher Education Institutions to offer programmes that confer professionally qualified status for youth workers their courses must cover particular requirements that the National Youth Agency sets out.
 We have published a series of papers which detail these requirements; these are available in our resource library.